Reading files the hard way - Part 3 (ftrace, disk layouts, ext4)

 process_name-pid [cpu_core] timestamp: event_name: parameters

-I was unable to find precise documentation on each of the events, but we can spot that two main things are being done here:
+I was unable to find precise documentation on each of the events, but we can spot that three main things are being done here:

 And that's it.